Home

 NO!

-Of course by now you know that you don't say it that way.
+Of course if you have been following this for sale by owner guide, you know that you don't say it that way. :)

 I'm sure you can appreciate why we can't accommodate you on that point.
 Now, is there any other concerns that you have?
 Or, words to that effect.